Defeat Lust & Pornography

 4. Lock Down Apps As Necessary

-Since Covenant Eyes for iPhone does not monitor apps used due to limitations in the operating system, it may be helpful or even necessary to lock them down such that no apps can be downloaded without permission.
-(Learn how to set restrictions on the iPhone in our user guide.)
+Since Covenant Eyes for iPhone does not monitor the images viewed in apps other than the Safari browser, it may be helpful or even necessary to lock them down such that no apps can be downloaded without permission.
+(Learn how to set restrictions on the iPhone.)

 Scott McClurg, Client Relations Manager at Covenant Eyes, has his apps locked down on his iPhone; he can only purchase them if his wife unlocks them for him.
 “This way she doesn’t need to worry about what I’m doing on my phone,” he said.
 “It’s a good preventative measure.”